Drywall Services in Yorktown, VA

 Drywall repair pricing is often discussed “per square foot,” but real-world estimates also depend on job minimums and the finishing required to make the repair disappear.
 In general, drywall repair services can range from about $3 to $10+ per square foot for typical patching and finishing in the Hampton Roads market, with small repairs frequently priced as a minimum service charge rather than a strict square-foot calculation.
 A tiny hole may take more time to prep, protect, mud, sand, and paint than the square footage suggests, so professional results often start with a base cost that covers craftsmanship and materials.

 For larger areas—such as water-damaged sections or multiple repairs in one room—per-square-foot pricing becomes more meaningful.
-Your final cost typically reflects the number of coats needed, dry time between coats, the height/ceiling access, whether insulation or framing needs attention, and whether you want texture and paint matching included.
+Your final cost typically reflects the number of coats needed, dry time between coats, the height or ceiling access, whether insulation or framing needs attention, and whether you want texture and paint matching included.
 In older homes around Yorktown, Grafton, Tabb, and Seaford, matching existing finishes can be the difference between a “fixed” wall and a truly seamless one.

 - Repair type: nail pops, cracks, doorknob holes, ceiling seams, corner bead, or water damage